-The Suitcase: Our Red Jetsetter Stowaway is not only the perfect match for Freya's sticker, it could easily hold and protect the long rolled-up maps with which she would have traveled.
+The Suitcase: Our Red Diplomat is a perfect backdrop for Freya's sticker, it could easily hold and protect the long rolled-up maps with which she would have traveled.

 Dame Freya Madeline Stark as painted by Herbert Arnould Olivier (1923), National Portrait Gallery, London.

 About the Designer: Annie Atkins

 Key graphic designer for Wes Anderson, Annie Atkins has given us the honor of designing our first luggage stickers.
 Inspired by five trailblazing travelers whose explorations changed their worlds, they are original works of art we are proud to see gracing our cases.